Cardiothoracic Anesthesiology Fellowship

 The section of cardiac anesthesiology is composed of 11 full time faculty members, each of whom devotes at least 50 percent of their clinical time caring for patients undergoing cardiac, major vascular, thoracic and interventional cardiology procedures.
 Eight faculty members are certified in advanced perioperative transesophageal echocardiography.
 Clinical services are provided at the Los Angeles General Medical Center and Keck Hospital – both of which function as teaching sites.

 The total case volume includes approximately 750 cases requiring cardiopulmonary bypass and includes minimally invasive valve procedures, adult congenital procedures, circulatory assist devices and both heart and lung transplants.
 In addition, there is an active endovascular program, which includes training in stenting for aortic disease and transvascular valvular repair and replacement.

-The fellowship is located at Keck Hospital of USC and the LAC+USC Medical Center.
+The fellowship is located at Keck Hospital of USC and the Los Angeles General Medical Center.

 Candidates should be eligible for a California medical license and have completed an ACGME-approved residency (or the equivalent) in anesthesiology.